Actindo-AG/Documentation/Cloudinary/Integration/02_ManageCloudinaryAttributes.md

 #### Prerequisites

-- A Cloudinary connection is established, see [Establish a connection to Cloudinary](./01_EstablishConnection.md).
+- A Cloudinary connection has been established, see [Establish a connection to Cloudinary](./01_EstablishConnection.md).
-- An attribute set is created, see [Create an attribute set](../../PIM/Integration/02_ManageAttributeSets.md#Create-an-attribute-set).
+- An attribute set has been created, see [Create an attribute set](../../PIM/Integration/02_ManageAttributeSets.md#Create-an-attribute-set).

 #### Procedure
 *PIM > Settings > Tab ATTRIBUTES*